‘I want to talk’: Griner opened up during her long trip home

 But the U.S. was unable to secure the freedom of Paul Whelan, who has been held in Russia for nearly four years.
 Administration officials have stressed repeatedly that they are still working to release Whelan, whom Russian officials have jailed on espionage charges that both his family and the U.S. government say are baseless.

-”They hold Mr. Whelan differently because of these espionage charges,” John Kirby, a spokesman for the National Security Council, said Sunday. ”So we’re working through that now.
+“They hold Mr. Whelan differently because of these espionage charges,” John Kirby, a spokesman for the National Security Council, said Sunday on ABC’s “This Week.”
+“So we’re working through that now.
 We are now more informed, clearly having gone through this process over the last few months.
 We’re more informed.
 We have a better sense of the context here, where the Russia’s expectations are and we’re just going to keep working on it.”

 Carstens, the U.S. government’s top hostage negotiator, said “there’s always cards” to play in securing an offer for Whelan and said he spoke with the jailed American on Friday.